lextm/jekyll-theme-chirpy/_posts/2006-10-16-hardquery-report-release-2-takes-place-of-update-1.md

 ---
 layout: post
 title: "HardQuery Report: Release 2 takes place of Update 1"
+description: This post reports the progress of HardQuery and possibly a second release.
 tags: Code-Beautifier-Collection Delphi
 permalink: /hardquery-report-release-2-takes-place-of-update-1-1c26ab8a9617
 excerpt_separator: <!--more-->